Green tree pythons and emerald tree boas can be kept as pets.

 The red-eared slider is no longer legal to be kept as a pet, but those who currently keep the turtle as a pet are grandfathered and current owners can continue to keep them as pets for the life of the turtles.
 Owners of these sliders must keep a date stamped, clear in-focus photograph of the turtle's plastron for documentation purposes.

-is where prospective owners can learn more about the exotic pets allowed by the state as well as those reptiles that are unlawful to keep.
+The state's website is where prospective owners can learn more about the exotic pets allowed by the state as well as those reptiles that are unlawful to keep.